Billy (Black Christmas): Personality

 In his original appearance, Billy was depicted as a violent, mentally disturbed, and sexually perverted young man.
 Earlier drafts of Moore's script describe Billy's fractured mind as he regresses from the voice of a child and woman to sounding more animalistic.
 In the book It's Me Billy: Black Christmas Revisited, authors Paul Downey and David Hastings note this behavior is comparable to the mental disorders schizophrenia and bipolar disorder, as Billy converses with the corpses of his victims: "one does wonder what he is potentially seeing in his own mind".
 When Billy goes on a destructive rampage after murdering Mrs. Mac, Clark depicts Billy "acting out" on his mental anguish and rage, revealing the character's inner conflict.

 Writers have commented that the character was grounded in realism, as opposed to the more popular slasher villains.
 According to John Saxon, who portrayed Lt.
 Fuller in the original film, Billy had a "naturalistic basis" rather than a supernatural one, representing the darkest part of humanity "tormented and was capable of committing horrific [acts]".
 Analyzing the original film, Bud Wilkins of Slant Magazine notes Billy embodied a more realistic and human killer in contrast to what he called "the unstoppable boogeyman that Michael Myers represents."
 Some commentators have highlighted the believability of the obscene phone calls.
 Jamie Righetti of IndieWire points out that Billy's obscene phone calls, "ma[de] it clear that some horrors are all too common, and don't require a boogeyman in a mask."

 Novelizations of the original film would expand upon aspects of the character, including his mental instability.
-Hays' 1976 novelization extends the implications of the 1974 film that Billy suffers from dissociative identity disorder, adding inner dialogue to the character.
+Hays' 1976 novelization extends the implications of the 1974 film that Billy has dissociative identity disorder, adding inner dialogue to the character.
 In the novel, Billy is tormented by self-loathing and feelings of remorse, revealing his infatuation with Barb after observing her from outside the house, culminating with her murder.